 In the coming weeks, I want to dig into this conversation some more.
 In the meantime, tell me how you are “being the change” not just in terms of your relationship with diverse students in your classroom but in helping them improve their learning.
 What needs to change in your teaching practice so that they become more independent learners?

-Come join the Ready4Rigor discussion group on Facebook and continue the conversation.
+Come join me on Instagram and continue the conversation.

 Happy MLK Day #ReclaimMLK